containers/podman/docs/libpod.conf.5.md

   Default OCI runtime to use if nothing is specified in **runtimes**

 **runtimes**
   For each OCI runtime, specify a list of paths to look for.
 The first one found is used.
+If the paths are empty or no valid path was found, then the `$PATH` environment variable will be used as the fallback.

 **conmon_path**=""
-  Paths to search for the Conmon container manager binary
+  Paths to search for the conmon container manager binary.
+If the paths are empty or no valid path was found, then the `$PATH` environment variable will be used as the fallback.

 **conmon_env_vars**=""
   Environment variables to pass into Conmon